iwoithe/IwTween/README.md

 ## Contributing

-I'll be updating this library as I need to for personal projects, however, contributions are very welcome!
+I will update this library as I need for personal projects, however, contributions are very welcome!

 ## License